Ph: 00971 4313 2843

 Online Diamond Merchant

-A fairly new phenomenon in the diamond retailing industry is that of online sales.
 Many national chain jewellers and independent high street retailers have websites that their jewellery can be purchased from.
 There are also online retailers who have either very limited or no “bricks-n-mortar” stores at all.

 • An excellent source of high-quality information about diamonds.